Systems running Profile Management must be based on one of the following operating systems:

 Every user must have access to the user store, a network folder where profiles are stored centrally.
 Alternatively, profiles can be stored in users’ home drives if preferred.
 For more information, see Profile Management architecture.

-Unless you use XenDesktop 7, where Profile Management is integrated into Desktop Studio, Active Directory (AD) Group Policy Objects (GPOs) are required for configuration.
+Unless you use XenDesktop 7, where Profile Management is integrated into Citrix Studio, Active Directory (AD) Group Policy Objects (GPOs) are required for configuration.
 AD forest functional and domain functional levels of Windows Server 2008 and Windows Server 2012 native mode are supported.
 For more information, see Domain and forest support in Profile Management.
-Alternatively, you can use a local .ini file for configuration settings, but in general the .ini file should be used for testing purposes only.
-Note that settings in the .ini file are applied for any setting not configured in the GPO, that is any Group Policy setting that is left in the Not Configured state.
+Alternatively, you can use a local .ini file for configuration settings, but in general the .ini file is used for testing purposes only.
+Settings in the .ini file are applied for any setting not configured in the GPO, that is any Group Policy setting that is left in the Not Configured state.

 If short file names (also known as 8.3 file names) are mandated in a Citrix product or component you are using with Profile Management, do not turn off support for short file names in your Profile Management deployment.
 Doing so might cause issues when files are copied to and from the user store.

 On computers running the Profile Management Service, store profiles on a single disk mounted by drive letter.
 If a disk is mounted into a folder that is used to store a user’s profile (a typical example is C:\Users), it might be masked from the Service and not processed.